Cancer & Hair Loss. What Comes Next?

 Temporary hair loss is a common side effect of chemotherapy.
 For women who are undergoing breast cancer treatment, it can be an upsetting experience.

 Some women choose to wear wigs, scarves, hats, or turbans.
 Other women are comfortable wearing nothing.
 Any of those choices is the right one if it feels right for you.
-As wig designer and cancer hair loss consultant Amy Gibson puts it: “Each woman must decide for herself how she is most comfortable meeting the world.”
+As a wig designer and cancer hair loss consultant Amy Gibson puts it: “Each woman must decide for herself how she is most comfortable meeting the world.”

 Amy experienced permanent hair loss due to an immune disorder called alopecia areata.
 As she learned to embrace her new normal, she was inspired to help other women and create her own wig line.
 She is also a national hair loss spokesperson and educates women on everything to do with alternative hair (wigs).